dignojrteogalbo/TSS_2024/README.md

 ### To compile and run executable:

-3. To build the TSS Server run the `build.bat` file.
+3. To build the TSS Server, run...\
+This will require the C compiler gcc.
 ```
 ./build.bat
 ```